 The most crucial input to any machine learning project is, you guessed it, data.
 We will begin this project by ingesting our data so that we can conduct our analysis and train a model.
 It’s worth noting that we intend to ingest our data in a streaming manner as our solution will require near real-time action and we find it best to not add latency unless it is necessary.

-Now, let’s take a look at the different steps involved in ingesting our data from the edge, the manufacturing line in this case, and then we will show how the tools we mentioned earlier align to those steps.
+Now, let’s take a look at the different steps involved in ingesting our data from the edge, the manufacturing line in this case, and then we will show how the tools we mentioned earlier align with those steps.

 - To begin, we will need to collect data from the edge.
 In our sample project, the edge is a manufacturing plant and an edge device would be a machine that gathers data from the manufacturing line.
-For awareness, the data we collect in this use case provides us with information about the configuration of the manufacturing line as well as some detail about the items produced.
+For awareness, the data we collect in this use case provides us with information about the configuration of the manufacturing line as well as some details about the items produced.

 - Once we’ve collected all of the applicable data points on our edge device, we need to push them to a central data platform for processing and storage.
 Later, when we discuss our deployment strategy, you will see a similar communication pattern is required.
 Upon arrival in our data platform, our data needs to be cleansed and enriched before being queued for storage.